ZunwDev/CryptoTrackLive/README.md

 Track prices of many cryptocurrencies, with charts, sorting, currency converting, and more.
 Try it yourself: [https://cryptotrack-live.vercel.app](https://crypto-track-zunwdev.vercel.app)

+## Important

+Data are updated once user changes any of settings, i.e. currency, update rate, it can be live if you uncomment marked parts of code in Data.svelte (expect higher usage of your daily credits on API.)

+(If the updating is live and you tab out the page it will stop updating, it will start again if you are on the page)

 ## Features

 - Responsive design